Toners, Acne, Reviews, Skincare

 Want to experiment more with chemical exfoliation?
 Do you feel like trying a mild exfoliation serum?
 Check out our review of the Dr. Wu Intensive Renewal Mandelic Serum

 Is Benton Aloe BHA Skin Toner alcohol-free?
 YES.
-As you can see in the ingredients list above, 0 alcohol, YAY!
+As you can see in the ingredients list above, 0 alcohol.
+YAY!

 It’s formulated without parabens, mineral oil, benzophenone, chemical preservatives, and artificial fragrances.

-Yes, it is vegan-certified, and registered by The Vegan Society.
+Yes, it is vegan-certified and registered by The Vegan Society.
 In the 2022 formulation, the snail mucin was removed.
-The toner is officially part of the “Benton Vegan Line-UP“.
+The toner is officially part of the “Benton Vegan Line-up.”

 Packaging